-FOR REPAIR RS AND SERVICE PART PURCHASES ENGINE GAS Use clean, fresh gasoline with a minimum 87 octane rating.
+ENGINE GAS Use clean, fresh gasoline with a minimum 87 octane rating.
 Do not add gasoline during or immediately after use.
-ENGINE OIL Refer to engine owner's manual for oil recommendations.
-Most generators are equipped with low oil protection.
+Refer to engine owner's manual for oil recommendations.
+ENGINE OIL Most generators are equipped with a low-oil shutdown.
 If the oil is low or if the Generator is not level, the engine will not start.
 WATTAGE Make wattage calculations before use.
 Refer to general operator's manual for further instructions.
 WIRING Contact an electrician for any wiring instructions.
 If wiring into a house, a double-throw transfer switch and a heavy duty cord set must be used.
-Use a standard (12V) lawn and garden battery with a minimum of 45 A.H. or 210 CCA.
+Use a standard BCI group 5IR or similar (12V) battery with 45 A.H. or 210 CCA.
 BATTERY VOLT REG.
 The voltage and frequency are regulated by the rpm's of the engine.
 Do not adjust the throttle or governor to achieve higher performance.
-This will only alter the factory Pre-set settings and damage anything connected to the generator.
+This will only alter the factory Pre-set settings and damage anything connected to the generator. neg.
 Be sure a volt/amp surge protector is used when sensitive electronic equipment is used, such as: televisions, computers, stereos, and etc The damage of such equipment without the use of a protector WILL NOT be covered under warranty.
 ENGINE Do not adjust or attempt maintenance without consulting engine manual or an authorized engine service center.
-STORAGE Add stabilizer to fuel tank and run engine for 5 minutes before storage.
-When in long term storage, operate the generator every 60 days for at least 10 minutes with a load on it.
+Add stabilizer to fuel tank and run engine for 5 minutes before storage.
+STORAGE When in long term storage, operate the generator every 60 days for at least 10 minutes with a load on it.
 This will prevent the loss of residual magnetism that produces the electricity.
-OPERATION Allow the generator to run 5 minutes at no load for the engine and the genhead to stabilize.
-Make sure the adequate size of extension cord is used.
+Allow the generator to run 5 minutes at no load for the engine and the genhead to stabilize.
+OPERATION Make sure the adequate size of extension cord is used.
 Refer to the Grounding Instructions/Extension Cord section of the owners manual.
 If the generator is operating equipment that is drawing half of the rated watts it is considered 50% load.
 Using all of the rated watts is considered 100% load.
-1

 ALWAYS REFER TO THE MANUALS SUPPLIED WITH THIS UNIT